marymarywan/Data-Science/README.md

-This Project I've worked with retrive data from website
+This Project I've worked with data science project